MangoTheCat/dynshiny/README.md

   not been changed.

 While these requirements are quite straightforward, they are not completely trivial to implement in Shiny.
-In the following we will build the Shiny app step by step, and comment on its code.
+In the following we will build a Shiny app that implements them, step by step.

 ## The app